johandry/nfs-operator/docs/DEVELOPMENT.md

 ```

 Execute `make` every time the `*_types.go` file is modified.

+Edit the `api/v1alpha1/nfs_webhook.go` to include the validations and defaults values in the functions `Default`, `ValidateCreate` and `ValidateUpdate` functions.

+To enable WebHook locally it's required to generate the certificates at `/tmp/k8s-webhook-server/serving-certs/tls.{crt,key}`, that's why WebHook is disabled by default when `make run` is executed.
+To enable it generate the certificates and execute `make run ENABLE_WEBHOOKS=true`

 Open the `controllers/nfs_controller.go` file to edit the content of the `Reconcile` function.